 - (3) Non-Verbal (including Pictures, Speed and Accuracy, Diagrams, Dice) (lasting 16 minutes in total)

 The assessments have no sound.

-Instructions and example questions are given at the start of each section so a student is aware of what they are expected to do and how long they have to answer as many questions as they can.
-If a student gives an incorrect answer to an example question they will be told what the correct answer is.
+Instructions and example questions appear at the start of each section so a student is aware of what they are expected to do and how long they have to answer as many questions as they can.
+If a student gives an incorrect answer to an example question, they will be told what the correct answer is.

-When the section time is reached the section will end regardless of whether a student has finished, this is by design.
+When the mount of time for a section expires, it will end regardless of whether a student has finished.
+This is by design.

 Students will not be told if they have given a correct or incorrect answer when the module assessed questions begin.